Bone marrow transplant – children - discharge

 - Make sure water is safe to drink.

-Make sure your child washes their hands with soap and water often, including:
+Make sure your child washes their hands thoroughly with soap and water often, including:

 - After touching body fluids, such as mucous or blood

 - After being outdoors

 Ask the provider what vaccines your child may need and when to get them.
 Certain vaccines (live vaccines) should be avoided until your child's immune system is ready to respond appropriately.